What to do after you are in contract?

 5. Reviewing the Preliminary Title Report – Known as Title: Preliminary Report

-6. If the property has a Home Owners Association you would review the documents explaining the HOA – Known as Condominium/Planned Development (HOA or OA) Disclosures
+6. If the property has a Homeowners Association you would review the documents explaining the HOA – Known as Condominium/Planned Development (HOA or OA) Disclosures

 What happens if you have a problem with one of the contingencies?
 Your agent will guide you through that process.
 Sometimes homes do not appraise for the price a buyer offered.
 Sometimes you find issues upon inspection: Termites, broken seals in windows, roof repairs needed etc. If you find the home has issues you wish the seller to remedy, such as termites, you can make a request that they repair or correct those items before releasing contingencies.
 Once you release contingencies you have no leverage to ask for repairs or changes.
+Releasing contingencies is a big deal because you Earnest Money Deposit is at risk from this point on.